If you’ve ever wondered, “How do I claim my website on Pinterest“? This post will show you exactly how to claim a

 First things first, to claim a website on Pinterest you’ll need a Business Account.
 You can set up a Business account at business.pinterest.com.

-Once you’re in your account Settings, click on the Claim option in the left menu (1).
+Next, click on the Claimed Accounts (1) option in the left menu.
 Then, click on the Claim button next to Websites (2).

-Pinterest now offers 3 ways to claim your website using either an HTML tag (1), an HTML file (2), or a TXT record (3).
-Before we look at how to claim using code, I’ll show you an easy way to claim your site without it.
+Pinterest offers 3 ways to claim your website using either an HTML tag (1), an HTML file (2), or a TXT record (3).
+Before we look at how to claim using the code, I’ll show you an easy way to claim your site without it.

-The rest of this tutorial shows you how to claim a Wordpress website.
-If your website lives on a different platform like Squarespace or Wix, or if you have a Shopify store, you can get detailed instructions for those platforms here.
+The next tutorial shows you how to claim a WordPress website.
+If your website lives on a different platform like Squarespace or Wix, you can get detailed instructions for those platforms here.
 If you’re wanting to claim a subdomain, you can skip to that section here.

 With the Claim window open on Pinterest, Copy the HTML tag by clicking on it.

 Now, paste the HTML tag in a Word Doc or on a Notepad on your computer.
 Copy the unique code in the section shown below.
 Do not copy the quotation marks, only the numbers/letters.

 If you don’t already have the Yoast plugin installed, you can download the free version here.
 Once installed and activated, navigate to Yoast on the main menu and select Social.